xz0127/tp/docs/DeveloperGuide.md

 The mark appointments as Done feature is facilitated by the `DoneCommand`, which extends the abstract class `Command`, and the `DoneCommandParser`, which implements the `Parser` interface.
 Both of these classes are part of the `Logic` component.
-Additionally, the command takes in a `DateTimeLoader`, which contains the date and time information of the appointment to mark.

 The following is an example usage scenario on how the mark as done mechanism works in each step:

-1. User types `done d/DATE t/TIME` into the app.
+1. User types `done INDEX` into the app.

 2. The request is handled by `LogicManager#execute(String)`, which then calls and passes the input to the `NuudleParser#parseCommand(String)` method.